Menu

 Kara Faris

-Kara Faris is the Center’s executive director of programs.
+Kara Faris is the Center’s Executive Program Director.
 Over her time at the Center, she has also served as the director of resource grants and resource consulting and the education director.

 Before working at the Center, Kara served First Friends Meeting of Indianapolis as associate pastor.
 With a degree in marketing from Butler University’s College of Business Administration and a master of divinity degree from Christian Theological Seminary, Kara brings a blend of pragmatism, intuition and passion for lifelong learning to the Center.
 Kara has authored Including Laity in Education Events Empowers Congregations and co-authored the book Divergent Church.